Please confirm topic selection

 • History

-• may be a history of trauma that draws attention to the mass
+• may have a history of trauma that draws attention to the mass

 • Symptoms